dahromy/site-vault/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape SiteVault
-- Inspired by the need for an easy-to-use backup solution for web projects
+- Inspired by the need for an easy-to-use backup solution for web projects and databases

 ---